 ‘Geoscience for All’ is a volunteer initiative of professional Earth Scientists to promote Earth Literacy – translating information on Earth science into a language and learning that can be understood by the common man.

-The Geo-week 2017 celebrated in conjunction with the Earth Science week is the first of the series of activities to raise the much needed awareness of the close relationship between Earth and mankind.
+The Geo-week 2017 celebrated in conjunction with the Earth Science week was the first of the series of our activities to raise the much needed awareness of the close relationship between Earth and mankind.

 Many more activities have been conducted since then under the ‘Geoscience for All’ initiative.
 Click here for a complete list of activities conducted since then.